 In another version, they say that were never any kids on his show because he wasn’t allowed to be on the same property as a minor.
 And in another, the whole show was nothing more than a ruse to lure in naive children.

 All of this is nonsense, of course.
-Aside from just how ridiculous the idea that a court would sentence a convicted child molester to a life as a children’s entertainer is, and aside from the fact that children were very clearly regularly on the show, Fred Rogers simply has never been accused of doing anything indecent with any child.
+Aside from just how ridiculous the idea that a court would sentence a convicted child molester to life as a children’s entertainer is.
+Aside from the fact that children were very clearly regularly on the show, Fred Rogers simply has never been accused of doing anything indecent with any child.

 Fred Rogers has explained why he really made the show.
 In his words: “I feel that if we in public television can only make it clear that feelings are mentionable and manageable, we will have done a great service for mental health.”

 9 Fred Rogers Killed 25 People as a Navy SEAL

 “Mr. Rogers was a U.S. Navy Seal,” a chain e-mail sent out in the early 2000s read, “combat-proven in Vietnam with over twenty-five confirmed kills to his name.”

 Fred Rogers, the e-mail insisted, was secretly closer to Rambo than he was to a friendly neighbor. “[He was] a master in small arms and hand-to-hand combat, able to disarm or kill in a heartbeat.”